Student Support and Wellbeing Privacy Notice

 - your doctor and relevant NHS services

-- in the event of an emergency, your emergency contact (if you have given us one)
+- in the event of an emergency, your emergency contact (if you have given us one).

 UWE Bristol takes the protection of your personal data very seriously and takes appropriate steps to ensure your personal data is stored in a secure environment to prevent any unauthorised access.
 We will not share your personal data with third parties (eg law enforcement agencies) without your consent unless legally required or permitted to do so.
 This will only happen in very limited circumstances where there is substantial risk to you or others.
-We will not transfer your personal data outside the European Economic Area without your consent unless safeguards are in place.
+We will not transfer your personal data outside the UK or European Economic Area without your consent unless safeguards are in place.

 Your rights and choices